Mapped Attribute Builder for the external processor (proto)

 extensions.http.ext_proc.processing_request_modifiers.mapped_attribute_builder.v3.MappedAttributeBuilder

-If a given CEL expression fails to eval, it will not be present in the attributes struct.
+If a given CEL expression fails to evaluate, it will not be present in the attributes struct.

 An example configuration may look like so: